Selling shares and other assets

 You can find some detailed information in HMRC’s helpsheet 284 on GOV.UK.

-You have to make a specific claim for this relief on a Self Assessment tax return.
+You have to make a specific claim for this relief on a self assessment tax return.
 You must claim the relief in respect of a qualifying business disposal on or before the first anniversary of the 31 January following the tax year in which you made the qualifying business disposal.

 We do not explain the relief further here, but you might wish to read HMRC’s helpsheet 275 for more information.
 You can find this on GOV.UK.